johnsosoka/ifpa-api-python/docs/index.md

 ## Quick Example

-This example demonstrates the fluent, chainable query builder pattern and type-safe resource access:
+This example demonstrates the fluent query builder API and callable pattern using real IFPA data:

 ```python
 from ifpa_api import IfpaClient